WeblateOrg/weblate/docs/admin/access.rst

 ---------------------

-By choosing :guilabel:`Custom` as :guilabel:`Access control`, Weblate will stop managing access for a given project, and you can set up custom rules in the Weblate admin interface.
+By choosing :guilabel:`Custom` as :guilabel:`Access control`, Weblate will stop All users and groups can be managed using the Django admin interface, admin interface.
 This can be used to define more complex access control, or set up a shared access policy for all projects in a single Weblate instance.
 If you want to turn this on for all projects by default, please configure the